internetarchive/dweb-mirror/README.md

 * cd /path/to/install/dweb-mirror
 * ./crawl.js

-Look in the location configured in `config.js ... directory` and there should be directories appearing for each item, with metadata and/or thumbnails.
+Look in the location configured in `configDefaults.yaml` or `~/dweb-mirror.config.yaml` ... directory` and there should be directories appearing for each item, with metadata and/or thumbnails.

 You can safely delete any of the crawled material and it will be re-fetched if needed.